 32 Questions to Ask A wedding Coordinator & Everything Else to Know Before Booking

 Planning a wedding takes time, vision, and a lot of determination.
-When the day comes, all of the effort is worth it when you finally see everything you have worked and dreamed so hard for, come together.
-On the wedding day there are so many moving pieces that need to be managed, but you will be busy getting married and having fun!
-A wedding coordinator will take care of all the behind the scenes details to make sure everything is going according to plan.
+Wedding planning’s reputation of being a bit challenging isn’t unfounded, and that reputation is the exact reason wedding planners have jobs!
+Of course, there are still plenty of reasons couples might choose to forgo a wedding planner and bravely take on this task on their own.
+If you are one of those individuals to have planned their own wedding then KUDOS TO YOU!!!
+When the day comes, all of the effort will be worth it when you finally see everything you have worked and dreamed so hard for, come together.
+On your wedding day there are so many moving pieces that need to be managed while you are busy getting married and celebrating with your loved ones!
+Enter stage left: your wedding coordinator!
+A wedding coordinator will step in to take care of all the logistical elements to your wedding, allowing you the space and peace of mind to fully enjoy your special day.

 A wedding planner lives up to their name!
 They plan your wedding, either for you or along side you depending on the professional and the level of support you require/prefer.
-They are there for everything: design, budgeting, pacing planning, vendor research & selection, and, of course, they’re there to ensure your wedding reflects YOU!
+While there are variations of service inclusions between professionals, they generally are there, at least in some capacity, for every step of wedding planning: design, budgeting, planning pacing and tracking, vendor research & selection, mapping logistics, building a floor plan, building a day-of timeline, acting as a liaison between you and the vendors, and, of course, they’re there to ensure your wedding reflects YOU!
 Wedding planners are typically booked early on in the wedding planning process OR if a couple has begun planning but find they need support to complete the wedding plan.

 A wedding coordinator is present on your wedding day to ensure all of the wedding plans come together.
-A wedding coordinator is perfect for couples who have found their venue & all of their vendors, thought through the logistics and simply need someone to step in on the actual wedding day to run the show so the couple and their loved ones can focus on celebrating and having fun instead of working.
-Their primary goal is to function as the point person to field all questions and oversee the execution of the day while acting as the liaison between the plan, the vendors, and you.
-Usually a day-of coordinator is booked anytime from 1-18 months prior to a wedding and begins working closely with a couple 1-4 weeks prior to their wedding to ensure the day runs smoothly and according to the couple’s vision.
+A wedding coordinator is perfect for couples who have found their venue & all of their vendors, thought through the vast majority of wedding day logistics and simply need someone to step in on the actual wedding day to run the show so they and their loved ones can focus on celebrating and having fun instead of working.
+On a foundational level, a wedding coordinator’s primary function is to serve as a guru of, voice to, and advocate for your wedding plan.
+A wedding coordinator is the point person ensuring the timeline is running to plan, navigating all vendor logistics, and proactively approaches challenges so that they may be addressed and resolved with little to no one being the wiser.
+The day of coordinator and oversee the execution of the day while acting as the liaison between the plan, the vendors, and you.
+Usually a day-of coordinator is booked anytime from 1-18 months prior to a wedding and begins works closely with a couple anywhere from 1-4 weeks prior to a wedding to become familiar with the wedding plan so that they may collect adequate information to preform their role to the best of their abilities.

-Distributing the timeline, floor plan, & other pertinent information to vendors 1-4 weeks prior to your wedding
+Distributing the timeline, floor plan, & other pertinent prior to your wedding

 Collecting copies of insurance (and other documents required by a venue) from vendors & passing this information along to the venue

-Serving as the “team captain” of all the vendors on the day of the wedding to ensure everyone arrives on time, sets up where they are supposed to, follows any house rules provided by a wedding venue, and acting as the liaison between the couple and vendors to follow the timeline
+The wedding coordinator is the liaison between the wedding timeline & plan, the vendors, you, and your guests.
+This typically includes of all the vendors on the day of the wedding to ensure everyone arrives on time, sets up where they are supposed to, follows any house rules provided by a wedding venue, and acting as the liaison between the couple and vendors to follow the timeline

 Providing an emergency bridal kit with a variety of items that commonly prove to be necessary at weddings